Rosemary A.D (After Dad)

 Rosemary A.D.
 (After Dad) is a 2022 animated short film directed by Ethan Barrett.
 The film was entirely drawn by hand, with coloured crayons.
 Since its premiere at the 2022 BFI London Film Festival, Rosemary A.D.
-(After Dad) has been selected in numerous international film festivals, including Indy Shorts Film Festival, Animafest Zagreb and the Austin Film Festival.
+(After Dad) has been selected in numerous international film festivals, including the Indy Shorts Film Festival, Animafest Zagreb and the Austin Film Festival.
 Most recently, the film won its fourth Oscar-qualifying award at Indy Shorts International Film Festival, making it the short film with the most Oscar-qualifying wins in any category this year.

 Plot

 A father struggling with depression explores the possible outcomes of his newborn daughter's life, should he not be a part of it.

 Production

 Barrett started to develop the idea for a film about his struggles on mental health shortly before the birth of his daughter, Rosemary.
 After she was born, he decided to turn these journals into a film.

 The film was traditionally animated with crayons on paper.
 The hand-drawn drawings were shot with a DSLR camera on a tripod and edited using the Adobe Photoshop software.
 The short also includes short scenes were the stop-motion technique was used.